 Another reason why your business is struggling to rank on Google Maps is either you don’t have any ratings or you only have negative reviews.

 Positive reviews and ratings are trust signals that prompt search engine bots to rank your business accordingly.
-They also tell human users whether or not your business is credible and if they should engage with you.
+They also tell human users whether or not your local business is credible and if they should engage with you.

 Here are a few stats explaining why you should definitely collect good feedback: